Create a Workplace That Works for You With Hygge

 Office environments can be dull.
 The same beige paint, carpeting, and promotional items can make it feel stuffy, impersonal, and boring.
 As many of us know, such décor can seriously lessen our ability to feel comfortable at work.

 Recently, I started researching the hygge movement and how to incorporate it into my daily routines.
 Yet being hygge-like at home wasn’t enough.
 Most of my waking hours are spent in a beige office and, despite having windows, it feels relatively like every other office in my building.
 So I decided the first hygge space I would create would be the one that I lived in the most.

 First up, what motivates you?
-Is it a particularly thought or saying?
+Is it a particular thought or saying?
 Do you prefer it being prominent or subtle?

 I find motivation from two things: inspirational quotes and music.
 As seen in the photo below, one of the first additions to my office were two prints: the red balloon with “Let it go” and a magazine tear-out stating, “The future belongs to those who believe in the power of their dreams.”

 These prints help remind me that I’m not just working to live—I’m working to pursue my dreams and help others pursue theirs.
 As someone in nonprofit work, it is often hard to stay motivated—budget cuts, lack of support for a cause, and the endless push to “work harder” is ever-present in our field.

 But does it have to be that way?

 No, it does not.
 I have found that having inspirational quotes near me serves as a constant reminder that I have a higher purpose, but that I also have personal dreams and aspirations.
 Both are important to me, and these quotes help to remind me that not all battles need to won, not all worries are worth my time, and my dreams will only go as far as I let them.